Two easy and effective DIY ways to clean and sanitize a sponge

 As an object that holds soap, you wouldn’t think that a kitchen sponge needed to be cleaned.

-He told MailOnline: ‘It would be fine to use the sponge to wash up with, wiping food off the plates in hot water, but never, never use a sponge to wipe a plate clean.
+The now well-known article claims that the average kitchen sponge carries 200,000 times more bacteria than a toilet seat: “Professor Hugh Pennington, one of Britain’s leading microbiologists, agreed the kitchen and in particular the sponge was among the dirtiest places in the home.
+He told MailOnline: ‘It would be fine to use the sponge to wash up with, wiping food off the plates in hot water, but never, never use a sponge to wipe a plate clean.”

 Soak in a bleach and water solution

 Mix 3/4 cup of bleach with one gallon of water and let sit for 5 minutes.
 Then rinse thoroughly.

 Zap in the microwave for 2 min

 Place your sponge or sponges in the microwave and microwave them on high for 2 minutes.
 This should kill almost all the bacteria in your sponge.